admin1

 Signs and Symptoms of Imbalance

-You might not always see a problem with your wheels, but you can feel it.
-When your wheel weights are missing or out of place, your car starts to show signs.
+You might not always see problems with your wheels, but you can definitely feel them.
+When wheel balance is off or misaligned, your car will show some signs.
 Here are some things you might notice:

-Tip: If you notice any of these problems, do not wait.
-A quick check of your wheel weights can save you money and keep you safe.
+Tip: Don’t delay if you notice any of these problems.
+A quick check of the wheel balance can save you money and ensure your safety.

 When and How to Check Wheel Balancing